 At around 11ft 9in and 4ft 9 in beam, the Iceni 12 is a four plank aside stitched seam balanced lug dinghy for the home builder, with recessed decking and side tanks; sheer and freeboard are moderate for possible car topping without detracting from her character; and a well-proven rig of moderate proportions provides the drive.
 The topsides are well flared throughout, and the transom is well lifted to avoid drag under oars or sail, but still with enough bearing aft for a small outboard.
 The lines have resulted in a fast, dry, well-mannered craft that is exceptionally manoeuvrable with reassuring stability, both initially and on heeling.
 As a result of the underwater sections and flared topsides, she gains displacement very rapidly, maximum designed displacement being around 230 kg.
 Depending on layout, she is ideally suited to an adult with a couple of children, or to a husband and wife, or to the singlehander with an occasional crew - she is after all only a few inches longer than a Mirror 11 - and the boat is easily dominated by the weight of a medium-sized helm.
 The Iceni 12 is a general purpose dinghy, but with the accent firmly on sailing.
-The photo above is of a very fine Spanish stitch and tape build courtesy of Jose Luis Martinez Viana
+The 2 photos above are of a very fine Spanish stitch and tape build courtesy of Jose Luis Martinez Viana

 * Offsets are given too for building conventionally over moulds and a building frame with battened seam construction, or she could equally be built glued clinker over stringers in the bottom and bilge.
 The Megan in the photos below was built as an experiment in combining stitched seam construction in the bottom to avoid lands and glued clinker in the topsides for strength with light weight.
 This produces an exceptionally strong, light and attractive hull, but requires an experienced eye to ensure the top seams remain perfectly aligned as there is no building frame; there is not as much self-fairing ability with this method as there is with the completely stitched seam panels where the close butting edges ensure accuracy and alignment.